Am Tacheles

 The aim was to enhance the building's unique identity, telling its story through light and structuring the spaces in a clear and evocative way.

-Am Tacheles demonstrates how light can enhance history, transforming historic spaces into functional, evocative, and meaningful environments.
-Thanks to DGA solutions and the collaboration with Jack Be Nimble, the building continues to stand out as a cultural and artistic landmark in Berlin, offering an immersive experience that combines design, light, and architecture.
+Am Tacheles demonstrates how light can enhance history, transforming historic spaces into functional, atmospheric and meaningful environments.
+Thanks to DGA solutions and the collaboration with Jack Be Nimble the building continues to stand out as a cultural and artistic landmark in Berlin, offering an immersive experience that combines design, light and architecture.

 Lighting Supplier: STAGELED